Sacred Ground Sacred Water At Montezuma Well near Sedona Arizona

 The Hopi have a saying," Gerics continued.
 “The well is a gift from Mother Earth.
 So why do you care where it comes from?”

 Montezuma Well is part of the National Park system in the Verde Valley including Montezuma Castle National Monument in Camp Verde and Tuzigoot National Monument in Cottonwood.
 Other Ancestral Puebloan sites include Honanki Heritage Site and Palatki Heritage Site in Sedona, and the V Bar V Heritage Site on Forest Service Road 618 just past the Beaver Creek Bridge.

 For more information about Montezuma Well and Montezuma Castle, call 928-567-3322 or visit www.nps.gov/moca.

-Article and photographs by Terree Duncan, Editor.
+Photo by canstockphoto.com.
 Selected information for the article courtesy of the National Park Service.